Finding the right book writing software can make a big difference in your writing process.

 - Cumbersome for writing lengthy novels and other books

-- Must use a separate tool, such as Calibre, to export as ebook (EPUB/MOBI, etc.)
+- Must use a separate tool, like Calibre, to export as EPUB (Amazon’s preferred format) or other ebook files

 - Updates every few years, which creates a brand new learning curve each time